Questions and Answers

 Who runs the cemetery?

 Rose Hill Cemetery was established by the leaders of the City of Lamoni in October of 1885, when Lamoni was being incorporated.
 It is a wholly owned affiliate of the Lamoni congregation of the Community of Christ and operated by a board trustees.
 It has never received funding from the church and has always operated as the Lamoni cemetery, without special privileges for church members.
 At the beginning of the 1900s, when it was clear that funding was needed to run the cemetery, there was a move to transfer it to the city by the trustees (who were also city leaders).
-However, state law changed which allowed cities and counties to have cemetery taxes go to private cemeteries in lieu of operating their own so Rose Hill continued with its current structure to this day.
-Every since 1906 the city has provided financial or other support for running the cemetery.
+However, state law changed which allowed cities and counties to have cemetery taxes go to private cemeteries in lieu of operating their own, so Rose Hill continued with its current structure to this day.
+Ever since 1906 the city has provided some financial or other support for running the cemetery.

 What does it cost to run the cemetery?